-Shortness of breath can range from mild and temporary to serious and long lasting.
+Shortness of breath can range from mild and temporary to serious and long-lasting.
 It is sometimes difficult to diagnose and treat dyspnea because there can be many different causes.

-Shortness of breath is a common problem.
+It is a common problem.
 According to the Cleveland Clinic Center for Continuing Education, 1 in every 4 people who visit the doctor have dyspnea.

 An episode of dyspnea is not always directly related to an individual's health.
 A person can feel short of breath after intense exercise, when traveling to a high altitude, or going through major temperature changes.